geovedi/book-notes/2022/stolen-focus.notes.md

 ## Cause Eight: The Surge in Stress and How It Is Triggering Vigilance
 - Introduction: The Impact of Attention Problems and Stress
-  - The author initially attributed attention problems to internet and cellphone usage.
+  - Hari initially attributed attention problems to internet and cellphone usage.
   - Realized that the business model behind tech and societal vulnerabilities play a role.
   - Commissioned a scientific opinion poll on attention issues in the US and Britain.
   - Discovered that stress and life circumstances were more prominent factors than phones.